 How to develop the "One Sustainable Health" initiative?

 How to strengthen the adequacy and synergy of major health programmes from public agencies with the objectives of private partners, community needs, and actual field situations?
-How to make interdisciplinary global health programmes converge, while enhancing the specificity and relevance of each participating discipline?
+How to make interdisciplinary global health programmes converge while enhancing the specificity and relevance of each participating discipline?
 How can we translate the One Sustainable Health Initiative into tangible projects?

 By promoting synergies between public and private sectors, the OSH Initiative aims to grow into a “without borders” spirit between all regions of the world, which befits the success of multilateral health policies coordinated by the World Health Organisation (WHO).
 This international Initiative will facilitate dialogue and mutual knowledge of issues between French-speaking, English-speaking and other professionals across the world.
-All are expected to contribute to the collective good that is universal health.
+All are invited to contribute to the collective good that is universal health.